SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

 pytest --cov-report html:coverage --cov=datagen tests/
 ```

-You can use pytest to test PEP8 on source:
+You can use pytest to test PEP8 on source (`pytest.ini` is configured to hide some warnings):
 ```bash
 pytest --pep8 datagen/
 ```